benjamin-shapiro/benjamin-shapiro.github.io/_pages/geo.md

   <a class="live-demo-link ui-label" href="https://eo-unlocked.onrender.com" target="_blank" rel="noopener noreferrer">Live demo</a>
   <p>
-    EO Unlocked is a user-centric Earth observation discovery interface for modeling virtual constellations and past, present, and future opportunities for coordinated observation across commercial and civil assets.
+    EO Unlocked is a user-centric Earth observation discovery interface for modeling virtual constellations and past, present, and future opportunities for coordination across commercial and civil assets.
 Inspired by Cory Doctorow's writing on
     <a href="https://www.eff.org/deeplinks/2019/10/adversarial-interoperability">adversarial interoperability</a>,
     it synthesizes public metadata into a system-level view without requiring direct integration with